African Americans in South Carolina: Politics

 In 1993, Jim Clyburn was elected to the U.S. House of Representatives from South Carolina's 6th congressional district.
-Clyburn served as the House Majority Whip from 2007 to 2011, and from 2019 to the present.
+Clyburn served as the House Majority Whip from 2007 to 2011, and from 2019 to 2023.
 In 2012, Governor Nikki Haley appointed U.S. Representative Tim Scott to fill the vacancy created by Jim DeMint's resignation.
 Scott became the first African American man to serve on the U.S. Senate from South Carolina.
 Scott won the 2014 special election, and won reelection in 2016.
 In July 2010, Stephen K. Benjamin became the first African American mayor of Columbia.
 In 2006, Terence Roberts became the first African American mayor of Anderson.
 In 2015, Barbara Blain-Bellamy became the first African American female mayor in the state in Conway.
 In December 2019, Barry Walker became the first African American mayor of Irmo.
+In 2024, Reggie L. Burgess became the first African American mayor of North Charleston.

 As of 2020, 44 of 172 members of the South Carolina General Assembly were African American, accounting for about 26%.

 In the 2016 Presidential Election African Americans in South Carolina chiefly voted for the Democratic Party.
 According to a CNN exit poll, 94% of voting African Americans voted for Hillary Clinton, while 4% voted for Donald Trump, who carried the state's nine electoral votes.

 Demographics

 According to 2017 census estimates, African Americans account for 27.3% of South Carolina's population, a number which has been steadily declining since the beginning of the twentieth century.

+Many blacks leaving South Carolina are now recently moving to other Southern cities with more job opportunities including Atlanta, Charlotte, Dallas, Houston, Raleigh and San Antonio.

 According to the 2010 census, of the 46 counties in South Carolina, there are 12 that have a majority-black population.
 The counties with black populations above 55% are listed below: